DorAzaria/Voice-Emotion-Recognition-Lite-Version/README.md

 # Voice-Emotion-Recognition-Lite-Version

+For the preprocess and training notebooks [click here](https://github.com/DorAzaria/Voice-Emotion-Recognition)

 ### Sentiments
 For better accuracy results, we decided to focus on 3 different class labels.
 Each class is a combination of common emotions.